 On September 9, 2014, the Company amended the senior secured loan terms such that if the principal payments were not paid, then the Company would pay \$4,000 plus 15% interest on the outstanding principal, and the overriding royalty interest will be increased to 10% of the net revenue interest received by the Company on its Brown #1 and Donner #4 wells.
-The Company will also forward the revenue received from Brown #1 and Donner #4 less Joint Interest Billing on these wells on the 19th of each month until the Company has paid all past outstanding principal payments.
-These latter payments will be considered as part payment of the principal amount due.
+Furthermore, the Parties have agreed that as a minimum monthly principal payment the revenue received from all producing wells in Newton County, less any Joint Interest Billings and any other costs associated with the operation of these wells each month, will be paid to the Lenders until the Company has paid all past outstanding principal payments.